Teach the Vote's Week in Review: Sept. 16, 2016

 Archived footage of the educational poverty conference can be viewed here.

-reporting on the bill and its implementation through rulemaking by the commissioner of education.
+By now you're probably familiar with the 2015 law that requires school districts to place cameras in classrooms serving some students in special education programs.
+Here on Teach the Vote, we've been reporting on the bill and its implementation through rulemaking by the commissioner of education.
 Earlier this week, Texas Attorney General (AG) Ken Paxton (R) released an AG's opinion responding to questions from TEA about Senate Bill (SB) 507.
 ATPE Lobbyist Monty Exter contributed the following report on the opinion.

 In answering Education Commissioner Mike Morath’s questions, the AG has interpreted the new law requiring the cameras very broadly.
 The result is that any school district staff members, whether or not they are connected to an affected classroom (or any classroom at all), may request that the cameras be placed in classrooms in the district.
 Such a request triggers a requirement that cameras be placed in every eligible classroom in the district as defined by the statute, even if the request only references a single specific classroom.
 Once installed, the cameras must be maintained and operated in virtual perpetuity in every classroom that continues to meet the definition of a special education setting under the law, regardless of whether or not the person making the request or student benefiting from the request continues to be affiliated with the district.